ftryyln/hotel-booking-ddd-microservices/docs/entity-analysis.md

 # Entity & Requirement Analysis
 ## Hotel Booking Microservices

-Dokumen ini menganalisis kebutuhan data dan entitas berdasarkan skema database (`migrations/001_init.sql`) dan implementasi domain saat ini.
+This document analyzes data requirements and entities based on the database schema (`migrations/001_init.sql`) and current domain implementation.

 ---